asacolips-projects/13th-age/README.md

 ## SRD and OGL Content

 This system makes usage of the [Open Game License Version 1.0a](http://www.d20srd.org/ogl.htm), the text of which is reproduced below (including additional required copyright notices).
-Its content is freely available in JSON format at [https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/tree/master/packs](https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/tree/master/packs) in the form of .db files that can be opened in a text editor.

 ### Open Game License